 Fractures of your foot or ankle can disable you, causing pain with every step.
 Dr. Velimir Petkov at Premier Podiatry in Clifton, NJ is an expert at identifying and treating all kinds of foot fractures, from tiny stress fractures to a larger hairline fracture.
 When you’re in pain, it’s time to get out of the game.
 Continued play can cause a worse break.
-Instead, call on the foot doctor in northern New Jersey for the best treatment.
+Instead, call on the NJ foot doctors for the best treatment.

 Stress fractures involve small cracks or bruising along a bone or within the bone itself.
 Foot and ankle fractures are common, as all it takes is landing awkwardly for an injury to occur.
 The thin, long bones of your second and third metatarsals — two bones in the center of your foot — deal with the greatest amount of force.